georgringer/news/Documentation/DeveloperManual/ExtendNews/ProxyClassGenerator/Index.rst

 1) Add a new field in the backend
 ---------------------------------
-To add new fields, use either the extension **extension_builder** (http://typo3.org/extensions/repository/view/extension_builder) or create the extension from scratch.
+To add new fields, use either the extension `extension_builder<http://typo3.org/extensions/repository/view/extension_builder>`__ or create the extension from scratch.

-The extension key used in this examples is ``eventnews``.
+The extension key used in this examples is :code:`eventnews`.

 Create the fields
 ^^^^^^^^^^^^^^^^^